Climate Sciences (CS)

 Students may fulfill the remaining units of required course work through elective course offerings selected in consultation with the students’ guidance committee.
 For most climate sciences students this includes at least one additional quarter of fluid dynamics.

-The Master of Advanced Studies (MAS) degree in Climate Science and Policy equips professionals with the knowledge they need to improve society's response to climate change.
+The Master of Advanced Studies (MAS) in Climate Science and Policy equips professionals with the knowledge they need to improve society's response to climate change.
 Like the existing Marine Biodiversity and Conservation program, the CSP program is focused on development of local capacity and science-based management tools.
 The program is designed to teach current and future professionals about climate science from the scientific, economic and policy perspectives, as well as provide important cultural and communications skills.
-In addition to Scripps courses, students also have the benefit of enjoying interdisciplinary studies by taking course offerings from a variety of top-ranked departments at UCSD, including the Graduate School of International Relations and Pacific Studies, the Department of Economics, Communications, Visual Arts, and other departments.
+In addition to Scripps courses, students also have the benefit of enjoying interdisciplinary studies by taking course offerings from a variety of top-ranked departments at UC San Diego, including the School of Global Policy and Strategy, the Department of Economics, Communications, Visual Arts, and other departments.

 Research in Climate Sciences